thautwarm/flowpython/ReadMe.md

 # License

-This porject is totally based on the entire [CPython](https://github.com/python/cpython), so it is licensed under the terms of the PSF License Agreement.
+This project is totally based on the entire [CPython](https://github.com/python/cpython), so it is licensed under the terms of the PSF License Agreement.

 See [LICENSE](https://github.com/thautwarm/flowpython/blob/master/LICENSE) for the details.